List of FIFA World Cup hosts: 2030 FIFA World Cup

 The first proposed bid was a collective bid by the members of the Argentine Football Association and Uruguayan Football Association into a proposed joint bid from Uruguay and Argentina.
 The second bid was a proposed bid by The Football Association of England.
-Under FIFA rules as of 2017 that prohibit the previous two confederations hosting the next world Cup, the 2030 World Cup could not be held in Asia (AFC) because the Asian Football Confederation was excluded from the bidding following the selection of Qatar in 2022, nor in North America because the CONCACAF countries of the United States, Canada and Mexico will host the 2026 World Cup.
+Under FIFA rules as of 2017 that prohibit the previous two confederations hosting the next world Cup, the 2030 World Cup could not be held in Asia (AFC) because the Asian Football Confederation was excluded from the bidding following the selection of Qatar in 2022, nor in North America because the CONCACAF countries of the United States, Canada and Mexico are hosting the 2026 World Cup.
 Also in June 2017, UEFA's president Aleksander Čeferin stated that Europe (UEFA) will definitely fight for its right to host the 2030 World Cup.

 The Uruguay–Argentina proposed bid would not coincide with the centennial anniversary of the first FIFA World Cup final, and the bicentennial of the first Constitution of Uruguay, but if selected the tournament dates would coincide.
 The Uruguay-Argentina bid was officially confirmed on 29 July 2017.
 A joint bid was announced by the Argentine Football Association and the Uruguayan Football Association on 29 July 2017.
 Before Uruguay and Argentina played out a goalless draw in Montevideo, FC Barcelona players Luis Suárez and Lionel Messi promoted the bid with commemorative shirts.
 On 31 August 2017, it was suggested Paraguay would join as a third host.
 CONMEBOL, the South American confederation, confirmed the joint three-way bid in September 2017.

 English FA vice-chairman David Gill had proposed that his country could bid for 2030, provided the bidding process was made more transparent.
 "England is one of few countries that could stage even a 48-nation event in its entirety, while Football Association chief executive Martin Glenn made it clear earlier this year bidding for 2030 was an option."
 In June 2017, UEFA stated that "it would support a pan-British bid for 2030 or even a single bid from England."
 On 15 July 2018, Deputy Leader of the UK Labour Party, Tom Watson, said in an interview that he and his party backed a 2030 World Cup bid for the UK saying that "I hope it's one of the first things a Labour government does, which is work with our FA to try and put a World Cup bid together."
 On 16 July 2018, British Prime Minister Theresa May expressed her support of the bid and her openness about discussions with football authorities.
 Although there had been no prior discussion with the Football Association, the Scottish FA also expressed its interest about joining a Home Nations bid.
 Former Scottish First Minister Henry McLeish called for the Scottish government and the Scottish Football Association to bid for the 2030 FIFA World Cup with the other British nations.